brihernandez/GunTurrets/README.md

 ### Show Arcs

 Visualizes the firing arcs of the turret.
-Note that this only works correctly at edit-time.
-During runtime the arcs will not be accurate.
+Arcs will not be displayed at runtime.

 - Red: Azimuthal left/right limits.
 How far to the left/right that the turret can turn.
 - Green: Elevation.
 How far the turret can raise its barrels.
 - Blue: Depression.
 How far the turret can lower its barrels.

+### Show Debug Ray

+Draws a 100 meter ray from the barrel's transform in the direction it is pointing.
+Used to debug turret aiming.
+If there are no barrels, the ray will be drawn from the turret's rotating base.

 ### Auto-Populate Transforms